0-ft/litmus/README.md

-# Biomon - Biosecurity Research Paper Monitor
+# Litmus - Biosecurity Research Paper Risk Scanner

-A system for scanning biology research papers and assessing them for biosecurity risks using AI analysis.
+AI-powered screening of biology research papers for biosecurity risks.
+Like a litmus test for dangerous research.

 ## Features